kylekrieg/Node-Red-Contesting-Dashboard/README.md

-N1MM Node Red Dashboard
+Node Red Contesting Dashboard
 ==============

-A basic multi screen N1MM contesting dasbhoard written in Node Red.
+A basic multi screen contesting dasbhoard written in Node Red.
+It currently can display stats from N1MM and TR4W contesting software with mroe to come!!!

 ## About